Looking for a Used SRX in your area?

 No reviews of the 2009 SRX by CarGurus owners have ben posted yet, but comments on the similar 2008 model can easily be applied to the current year.
 CarGurus drivers list the high-quality interior design and materials and the luxury feel as top characteristics of the SRX.
 They also like its smooth handling and SUV-style roominess.
 Drivers like the combination of truck-like utility with car-like maneuverability.

-Talk about the 2009 Cadillac SRX
+Cars compared to 2009 Cadillac SRX

 Cadillac SRX Questions